-It’s also important to point out that dependency status is not as big of a deal in the world of private student loans.
+It’s also important to point out that dependency status is not as much of a factor when it comes to private student loans.
 With that said, as an independent student, you might be hard-pressed to find a cosigner if your parents are out of the picture.

-Although your eligibility for federal aid isn’t mentioned in the DOE’s dependent student definition, there’s still a connection.
-After all, dependent students are assumed to have more financial support from home.
-With higher Expected Family Contributions (EFC) than those of independent students, they’re less likely to receive need-based aid.
+Although your eligibility for federal grant aid isn’t mentioned in the Department of Education’s dependent student definition, there’s still a connection.
+After all, dependent students are often (although not always) assumed to have more financial support from home.
+With generally higher Expected Family Contributions (EFC) than those of independent students, they may be less likely to receive need-based aid.

-The DOE’s four grants are all need based:
+The federal government’s four key grants are all need-based:

-As a dependent student, you’d have to prove that you and your family lived in the school’s state for as long as two years before enrolling.
+As a dependent student, you’d generally have to prove that at least one of your parents had lived in the state where your college is located before enrolling.